-In this tutorial, I show you how to make a DIY cedar fence board accent wall.
+In this DIY tutorial, I show you how to build a DIY cedar accent wall using reclaimed fence boards.

 Also, be sure to visit my tools page for a complete list of the tools and materials I use for my project.

 My wife and I moved into a new house in December of 2015.

 This house has everything we wanted – more land, separate garage/workshop, and many other amenities.

 However, we did not like the above ground pool in the backyard.